 Celebrated as Hindi cinema’s first and original superstar, Rajesh Khanna has to his credit the unbroken record of 15 solo hit films in the period from 1969 to 1971.
 Inspiring a fandom that was unparalleled, he is possibly also the only Hindi film star to have received hundreds of fan mails written in blood, and lip-sticked kisses on the windscreen of his parked car; such was the Rajesh Khanna phenomenon.
-Making his debut in 1966 with Aakhri Khat, which was India's first official Oscar Entry in the Best Foreign Language Film at the 40th Oscar Academy Awards, he featured in more than 160 feature films and 17 short films in the course of his career.
+Making his debut in 1966 with Aakhri Khat, which was India's official Oscar Entry in the Best Foreign Language Film at the 40th Oscar Academy Awards, he featured in more than 160 feature films and 17 short films in the course of his career.
 His landmark films include Aradhana (1969), Do Raaste (1969), Sachha Jhootha (1970), Safar (1970), Kati Patang (1971), Anand (1971), Haathi Mere Saathi (1971), Dushman (1972), Amar Prem (1972), Apna Desh (1972), Daag (1973), Prem Nagar (1974), Thodisi Bewafai (1980), Avtaar (1983), and Souten (1983).

 The highest paid Indian actor for 10 straight years from 1970 to 1980, he shared the honours with Amitabh Bachchan from 1980 till 1987.
 A three time winner of the Filmfare Best Actor Award for Sachha Jhootha (1970), Anand (1971), and Avishkaar (1974), he also received the Special Guest Actor award for Anuraag (1972), and the Lifetime Achievement Award.
 He created further frenzy, marrying the most sought after newcomer Dimple Kapadia in 1973, eight months before her debut film Bobby released.
 He was posthumously awarded India's third highest civilian honour Padma Bhushan, and was also officially bestowed with the title The First Superstar of Indian cinema at Dadasaheb Phalke Academy Awards.
 He remained Kaka (meaning a baby faced boy in Punjabi) to his friends and loved ones.